fiskl-accounting/help-docs/docs/Plans-Billing/manage-your-subscription.md

 Use the date range filter to view your billing history.
 You can open invoices and download PDF versions using the print function.

 :::info[tip]
-If your tax number is set in company settings, it will appear on the invoice.
+If your tax number is set in Company settings, it will appear on the invoice.
 :::

-## User Changes
+## User changes

 This tab displays the history of users on your account.
 It shows when users joined and when they were removed from the team members page.